srlinuxamericas/N92-evpn/README.md

 show network-instance default protocols bgp neighbor
 ```

-The output confirms that both IPv4 and IPv6 BGP neighbor sessions are established.
+The output confirms that both IPv4 and IPv6 BGP neighbor sessions are established between Spine and the 2 Leaf nodes.

+The last column in the output shows the number of routes Received/Active/Transmitted by BGP.
+The count is 1 as we are exporting the system loopback IP.

 ```
 A:spine# show network-instance default protocols bgp neighbor